thewtex/thesis/introduction/background_and_significance.rst

 artery (ICA) and the external carotid artery (ECA).
 The diameter of the CCA is typical 0.5 mm although age and atherosclerosis can increased diameter through remodeling [Eigenbrodt2006]_.
-Large muscular arteries are prone to develop atherosclerosis, areas of hemodynamic disturbance are inherently susceptible to atherosclerosis, so plaque invariably develops around the bifurcation at the carotid bulb.
+Large muscular arteries are prone to develop atherosclerosis and areas of hemodynamic disturbance are inherently susceptible to atherosclerosis, so plaque invariably develops around the bifurcation at the carotid bulb.